Tazmainiandevil/Useful.Extensions/README.md

 itemValue will be 8.

-Using the array location and a default value to return if the element is not found.
+#### Using the array location and a default value to return if the element is not found

 e.g.